blacklightpy/vaultofknowledge/The Difference between a King and a Commoner.md

 (To be more precise, in Aabhaasa-Vaada, the Swaroopa of a Jeeva is Brahma Chaithanya Avachinna (delimited) on Kaarana Shareera, which is a part of Maaya.
 And in Prathibimba Vaada, Maaya itself is a Prathibimba (reflection) of Brahma Chaithanya)

 (What does "delimited" mean here?
 In order to understand that, you need to understand analogies like the Ghata-Aakaasha-Nyaaya (Pot-Space Analogy), Urna-Naabhi-Nyaaya (Spider-Web Analogy) and so on.
-To make a
+The shortest analogy I can make is, consider multiple objects displayed on a screen.
+Now one can reason that behind each object, there should be a screen.
+But, are there multiple screens?
+No, there is only one, although one feels that there should be many.

+Now, the screen's power to project the image is called Shakthi, and the screen is called Shiva.
+There's also the saying

+Why are those two entities separately described if they are ultimately non-separate?
+It's because Shiva is the "static" aspect, and Shakthi is the "dynamic" aspect.
+Hence why the Ardha-Nareeshvara analogy.

 )